Data Pipeline

 wrapper = define_table(node, sink)

-df = dlt.get_df(wrapper)
+df = lk.dlt.get_df(wrapper)

 display(df)

-Selecting the DATABRICKS_DLT
+Selecting the DATABRICKS_PIPELINE

 orchestrator will deploy a pipeline json

-Both can be found in your workspace under /Workspace/{laktory_root}/pipelines/{pipeline_name}/
+configuration file which can be found in your workspace under /Workspace/{laktory_root}/pipelines/{pipeline_name}/

 .